- Review Process

 • Most of the world's hungry people are found in the developing world, but over 34 million live in the developed world.

-• School Boards across Canada are re-thinking food choices in an effort to battle poor nutritional habits among children.
+• A combination of unhealthy diets and sedentary life styles have sent obesity rates soaring and school boards across Canada are re-thinking food choices in an effort to battle poor nutritional habits among children.

 • Experts agree that there is enough food in the world for everyone to have enough to eat, but it is unevenly distributed.